If we’re not careful, artificial intelligence is in danger of becoming the tomato of the technology world.

 The idea of autonomous vehicles may still provoke controversy and debate, but one thing is clear: no one is ever going to step into one if it zig-zags wildly between lanes of traffic.

-Instead, the reinforcement learning that serves as the foundation for developing self-driving cars is designed to sort through large sets of data about movements, routes and possible traffic anomalies.
-This ensures autonomous vehicles can behave in a smooth, responsible manner.
+Instead, the reinforcement learning that serves as the foundation for developing self-driving cars is designed to sort through massive sets of data about movements, routes, and possible traffic anomalies.
+This ensures autonomous vehicles behave in a smooth, responsible manner.

-Predictive analytics is a guess based on the past — nothing less, but nothing more, either.
-That means the technology can be wrong, wire dire consequences.
+Predictive analytics is a guess based on the past — nothing less, but nothing more.
+That means the technology can be wrong with dire consequences.

-Think of a so-called A.I.-based system that suggests, based on historical data, that a grocer order of massive quantities of a product like bananas, but the expected demand doesn’t materialize.
+Think of a so-called A.I.-based system that suggests, based on historical data, that a grocery retailer order of large quantities of a product like bananas, but the expected demand doesn’t materialize.
 No one can afford that kind of mistake.

-In the old world of traditional IT, experts used to say that technology could allow you to do things cheaper, faster or better — as long as you picked two out of those three options.
-True AI. means getting the speed, the cost-effectiveness and the quality of information, along with a truly game-changing outcome.
+In the old world of traditional IT, experts would say that technology could allow you to do things cheaper, faster or better — as long as you picked two out of those three options.
+True AI means getting the speed, the cost-effectiveness, and the quality of information, along with a truly game-changing outcome.

 We’re not talking about growing the bottom line by 2%.
-Think about doubling profitability instead.
-Tripling your net income.
+Think about 100% of more profit growth for a grocery retailer.

 Don’t be fooled by something described as “A.I” that’s really window dressing.
-A.I. and predictive analytics is not a case of “tomato/tomahto.”
-It’s the difference between experimenting with approaches to incremental improvements and the kind of positive disruption that will eventually make true AI easy to identify.
+A.I. and predictive analytics is not a case of “tomato/tomatho.”
+It’s the difference between experimenting with approaches that drive incremental improvements and the kind of positive disruption that will eventually make true A.I. easy to identify.

 For insight into how A.I. is changing how retailers approaching price, check out our eBook: Autonomous decisions in retail: how artificial intelligence is reshaping pricing.